architjain2002/Web-chat_project/README_info.md

 Hello guys!!!
 ================================
 Some information:
-This projects intention was basically the usage of socket.io (how to build CONNECTION betwwen a client and the server..)
+This projects intention was basically the usage of socket.io (how to build CONNECTION between a client and the server..)
 Yeah the css could be made better and the website could be made responsive maybe later I might make it responsive(too lazy to add a media tag xD)

 *I use ejs as my template engine in my backend.*